Zircon affair: Cabinet episode

 The sixth episode of the Secret Society series was titled Cabinet, and focused on secret Cabinet committees.
 It was also held back from broadcast, and has not, as of 2013, ever been shown.
 The broadcast of the Cabinet episode was cancelled due to the imminent 1987 general election.
-The BBC subsequently rejected Campbell's attempt to buy the episode for broadcast on Channel 4 in 1991, in a season of programming about censorship.
+The BBC subsequently rejected Campbell's attempt to buy the episode for broadcast on Channel 4 during that broadcaster's 1991 Banned series of previously censored programmes.
 Instead the episode was remade using Campbell's scripts.
+The same scripts also formed the basis for a contemporary New Statesman article on the issue, titled "Power play in Whitehall".

 In a parliamentary debate on civil liberties and the Bill of Rights on 15 June 1989, Labour MP Alistair Darling, then in opposition, claimed that the true reason for the Zircon affair was to distract from the Cabinet episode of Secret Society.
 Darling said that "The Government's actions are oppressive, as has been shown by their treatment of broadcasting.
 We saw the spectacle of police being sent to raid the BBC headquarters in Glasgow in the middle of the night. ...
 We saw the Zircon tapes seized as an elaborate blind."
 Darling said that the cabinet episode concerned "the election campaign of 1983, and the fact that the Government sought to undermine and spy on the citizens of this country.
 Their object was to prevent the programme from being shown, and the Zircon affair was a blind."